 The soldiers refused to abandon Fort Vaux, staying until they had run out of all supplies and even carrier pigeons.
 In a famous moment which represents French heroism, Major Raynal, who was in the fort, was using these pigeons to carry messages to his commanding officers and continued trying until he reached his final carrier pigeon, known as Cheramie.

-These efforts proved futile and Fort Vaux fell to the Germans in 1916, only to be evacuated and returned to the French in November that same year.
 Visitors can tour the inside of Fort Vaux, which includes its impressive weaponry and, of course, the pigeon loft.

 A tour of the Fort Vaux shows the everyday living conditions of the men besieged within it, men whose heroic and dramatic struggle has become a symbol of the dogged determination shown by soldiers at Verdun.

 One can view the command post, infirmary, telephone switchboard and telegraph office, dovecote and Bourges bunker with its two 75mm guns.
 A booklet and game, “Gaspard au Fort de Vaux”, is available free of charge for children aged between 8 and 12 years.